Penalizing complexity priors for Bayesian inference of circular models: Preliminaries

 \subsection{Wrapped Cauchy Distribution}

-The \textit{wrapped Cauchy distribution} (WC) (\autoref{fig:density_card_and_wc}, right), defined in \autoref{eq:wrapped_Cauchy_density}, is constructed by wrapping the Cauchy probability density around a unit circle (modulus $2\pi$).
-An advantage of the WC distribution is that it is a wrapped distribution with probability density function having a closed form \citep{ley2017modern}.
+The wrapped Cauchy distribution is one of the rare wrapped distribution that has an analytic density function, since its probability density can be expressed in closed form \citep{ley2017modern}.
 Further details of the WC distribution are discussed in Chapter 3.5.7 of \citet{mardia2009directional}.
-The probability density function is as follows:
+The probability density function is given by:

-The parameter $\rho$ serves as a measure of concentration, with $\rho = 0$ corresponding to the circular uniform distribution, indicating no concentration.
-As $\rho \to 1$, the data become increasingly concentrated, converging to a point mass distribution.
+The parameter $\rho$ serves as a measure of concentration, with $\rho = 0$ corresponding to the circular uniform distribution, indicating no concentration and as $\rho \to 1$, the data become increasingly concentrated, converging to a point mass distribution.
+The density plot for different $\rho$ values is given in the right-hand side of \autoref{fig:density_card_and_wc}.

-In practice, the WC distribution is primarily used to model data with high dispersion, and it is generally not the preferred choice for strongly concentrated data.
-Compared to the von Mises (vM) distribution (\autoref{fig:density_vm}), the WC distribution typically exhibits greater dispersion, making it better suited for applications with widely-spread data.
-For strongly concentrated data, the von Mises distribution offers a more accurate representation due to its robust theoretical properties and consistent behavior.